GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 All in all, a ton of work went into creating a fun, whimsical modern web experience to celebrate UI development all month long in December.
 We hope you enjoyed it!

-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/CzH6QyvIhNFUUwcZnLch.jpg", alt="The calendar with annotations.", width="649", height="1999" %}
+{% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/aNlNdEYdk4t9yteQm8GK.jpg", alt="Parts of the calendar with annotations and visual notes", width="800", height="957" %}